nasa-fornax/fornax-documentation/documentation/compute_environments.md

     ```
     :::

-:::{note} Details on manually installing new environments with
+:::{note} Details on manually installing new environments
 :class: dropdown

 You can also do all the setup by hand if you want more control.